‘Struggling’ with Same-Sex Attractions?

 Those are but three of the reasons why the phrase “struggle with same-sex attractions” is inaccurate for me.
 However, there are a few other things that I believe are worthy to consider, especially in this time and era.
 And the overarching idea has to do with how speaking about “a struggle with same-sex attractions” can often be deeply connected to efforts of mere behavior management.
 Compare that to speaking about a struggle with pursuing chastity (or any virtue), which elevates the conversation to be about the state of one’s heart.
 This difference is very important for several reasons:

 1. When focusing on the state of one’s heart, the conversation shifts squarely to how it is our choice to open our hearts more completely to the Lord, or not.
 Through this, we see how it is not about the Church rejecting people, but people choosing to reject the Church.
 This is incredibly valuable because it undermines “victim” mentality.
-Indeed, when I used to self-identify and define myself as gay (and then transgender), to some degree, I saw myself as a victim of the oppressive church that wouldn’t “let” me behave in the way I ought to, in order to find happiness.
+Indeed, when I used to self-identify and define myself as gay (and then transgender), to some degree, I saw myself as a victim of the oppressive church that wouldn’t “let” me behave in the way I thought I ought to, in order to find happiness.
 Of course, my perceptions of what I ought to do to find happiness was anchored on my perception of self.
 In fact, when I used to self-identify and define myself in those ways, and desiring fulfillment in the ways that the world had offered me, it was me rejecting the Church the whole time.

 2. When focusing on the state of one’s heart, we shift the conversation away from being anchored first and foremost on behavior.
 And this matters possibly more than anything at this point in history because if we are talking about behaviors that apply to only certain groups of people, then we can place ourselves at risk of being charged with discrimination.
 This is already true in places like Canada (where there have been changes to the Charter of Rights and Freedoms) and I anticipate that laws such as these might trickle into the United States over time unless the current trajectory is averted.
 And while I obviously don’t stand for discrimination against people who share my experience of particular attractions/inclinations and also the navigating of questions surrounding this topic, I do think that we would do well to consider how being (unintentionally) reckless with our language might not be the most effective way we can serve God.
 In other words, though there may be a form of martyrdom on these topics in the future, we don’t need to seek that out today.